yuvasaro/connect4-deep-learning/README.md

 # Connect 4 Deep Learning

-## Status: In Progress

-I am currently trying to tweak the neural network and reward system to see if I can get the AI to improve at the game.
-Currently, it can beat a random opponent (that plays random moves) around 60-85% of the time, but doesn't seem to be that great at the game when I myself play against it.
-My own implementation of training the model using two agents that are playing against each other might not be as useful as I hoped in training the model.
-I'm currently researching ways to improve the model.

 ## Overview

 This is a Connect 4 game coded in Python.
 It comes with a GUI that two users can use to play against